I am a proud stepfather, student, and Texan.

 I will never give up working and fighting for those in Texas who feel that they are not being represented or are being disenfranchised because of their race, religious beliefs, sexual orientation, gender identity, immigration status, age, or socio-economic status, and that is one of the many reasons why I am running for House District 63.

-I currently attend the University of North Texas in Denton, majoring in Political Science with an emphasis in Constitutional law, eventually planning to go onto law school to fight for the civil rights and liberties of all Texans.
+I currently attend the University of North Texas in Denton, majoring in Political Science with an emphasis in Constitutional law, eventually planning to go onto law school to fight for all Texans.

 Daniel T.A.
 Moran was born outside the Denver metropolitan area in Englewood, Colorado.
 After only a few years there, his father’s work moved them to the Dallas-Fort Worth Metroplex, where the family has lived ever since.